 The FRR Capacity Resource Deficiency Charge is equal to 1.2 times the Capacity Resource Clearing Price resulting from all RPM Auctions for such Delivery Year for the LDA encompassing such zone, weight-averaged for the Delivery Year based on the prices established and the quantities cleared in such auctions, multiplied by the shortage.
-Effective with the 2018/2019 Delivery Year, the weighted average resource clearing price for the LDA will be calculated considering all cleared MWs in RPM Auctions for the Delivery Year and such weighted average resource clearing price vill apply to all shortages for the Delivery Year.
+The weighted average resource clearing price for the LDA will be calculated considering all cleared MWs in RPM Auctions for the Delivery Year and such weighted average resource clearing price will apply to all shortages for the Delivery Year.
 FRR Capacity Resource Deficiency Charges are assessed daily and billed weekly.